Inist-CNRS/ezs/packages/strings/README.md

 > ⚠ You must give as much `from` as `to`.

-See `decode` to invert the processus.
+See `STRDecode` to invert the processus.

 #### Parameters